Plombo/vcromclaim/README.md

 It also extracts the game manual and save files for each Virtual Console game it encounters.

-This is a fork of Bryan Cain's original version.
-This fork fixes a number of bugs and adds compatibility with Famicom FDS, TurboGrafx CD, and some Neo Geo games.

 Features
 --------
 * Extracts virtually all NES/Famicom/Disk System, SNES, PC Engine /